 - Pays you dividends.
 50% of all trading fees paid by Kucoin users each day is set aside for KCS holders and distributed equally among all KCS tokens.

-A small handful of KCS tokens might not make much of a difference, but the benefits of having more are might be huge.
-At a price of over US$17 in January 2018, it would potentially be a considerable holding.
+A small handful of KCS tokens might not make much of a difference, but the benefits of having more might be huge. over US$17 , it would be a considerable holding.

 How to buy KCS

 KCS is only available at Kucoin.